+If you're looking for the best options for investing in gold, consider researching top rated Gold IRA companies to find the best fit for your retirement savings.
 As stated above, the IRS allows you to withdraw Roth IRA contributions without penalty at any time.
 In other words, it's about paying the lowest tax rate and estimating whether the lower rate is likely to occur now or later.
 While it may be difficult to predict, a Roth IRA may be a good option if you think you'll be in a higher tax bracket when you retire.
 The additional tax is 25% if you make a distribution of your SIMPLE-IRA during the first 2 years you participate in the SIMPLE IRA plan.

 In general, a qualified charitable distribution is a taxable distribution of an IRA (other than an ongoing SEP or SIMPLE IRA) owned by a person aged 70 and a half or older and that is paid directly from the IRA to a qualified charity.
 In addition, withdrawing the IRA would be taxed as regular income and could bring you to a higher tax bracket and cost you even more.
 For example, if you're in a higher tax bracket, it might make sense to opt for a traditional IRA to get tax relief today, saving you a lot of money that isn't immediately paid to Uncle Sam.
 To withdraw your earnings, you must wait until you are 59 and a half years old or older and at least five years have passed since you first contributed to a Roth IRA to avoid taxes and penalties.